 We may earn revenue from the products available on this page and participate in affiliate programs.

-While we personally prefer the strategic game play of white elephant—especially since there’s no pressure to find a thoughtful present for someone you may hardly know anything about—Secret Santa is often a holiday party standard that’s impossible to avoid.
-To fight the Ebenezer Scrooge feelings, we came up with 17 semi-expensive ideas (from $16 to $42) to have on hand in advance.
-Whether it’s a picky coworker or judgy relative, the best unique Secret Santa gifts should appeal to most anyone.
-Think: celebrity-approved hand sanitizer, a five-pack of really nice fine-point prism pens, and prewrapped panettone.
+While we personally prefer the strategic gameplay of White Elephant—mainly because there’s no pressure to find a thoughtful present for someone you may hardly know anything about—Secret Santa is often a holiday party standard that’s impossible to avoid.
+To fight the Ebenezer Scrooge feelings, we found 14 affordable and only-looks-expensive ideas to have on hand in advance (nothing tops $50).
+Whether it’s a picky coworker or judgy relative, we’ve found that the best unique Secret Santa gifts ironically appeal to most anyone.
+Think: a facial in a bottle, a 12-pack of really nice fine-point gel pens, and prewrapped press-on nail art.
 For our full list of recommendations, read on.

 Our Favorite Secret Santa Gift Ideas